• Free shipping on all orders

 It’s important to always supervise your Basset Hound closely during potty training and to clean up indoor accidents with an enzymatic cleaner (which will keep stains and odors from setting in) to remove the scent and discourage repeat accidents.
 If you have a young pup (one that’s under 10–12 weeks old), note that potty training is going to take some time and patience.

-So never enforce any negative training habits such as hitting the dog with newspaper or dragging it over to the place of its accident.
+So never enforce any negative training habits such as hitting the dog with a newspaper or dragging it over to the place of its accident.
 These types of reinforcements are not only abusive, but they’ll only cause the dog to develop anxiety and it may make their training more difficult.

 5. Socialization Training to Reduce Biting & Aggression